-Both Paper 1 (MCQ) and Paper 2 (CRQ) will take place on the same day with a one-hour lunch break in-between.
+Both Paper 1 (MCQ) and Paper 2 (MCQ) will take place on the same day with a one-hour lunch break in-between.

-Candidates will apply for the Part 1 FRCOphth Written examination via the RCOphth website.
+Candidates will apply for the Part 1 FRCOphth examination via the RCOphth website.

-- Once the closing date for entries has passed, the candidate will receive a confirmation letter from the College detailing their confirmation of their exam place and their candidate ID.
+Once the closing date for entries has passed, the candidate will receive a confirmation email from the College which will contain the following information:

 Full details can be found in the Information Pack below.